Three South Sudanese refugees carry their non-food items from a UNHCR distribution point in Uganda

 UNHCR also provides protection for vulnerable refugees, such as women and girls, who face the threat of sexual violence, and unaccompanied children, to help trace their families or provide alternative care.

 Australia for UNHCR is appealing for public support to help UNHCR protect those fleeing the South Sudanese conflict.
-Currently, UNHCR only has only 6c for every $1 needed for its humanitarian operations.
+With only 29% of operations funded, UNHCR will struggle to continue to provide even the most basic assistance (as of 3 October 2017).

 People fleeing war, disaster or persecution can be very vulnerable.
 UNHCR supplies displaced people with essential items, food and shelter to protect them from having to make dangerous decisions to survive.
 On a larger scale, UNHCR negotiates safe passage, asylum spaces and humanitarian access, upholding the rights of refugees and minimising the threat of violence, including sexual assault.